Friend

 Celebrating the Iron Horse — his record-setting career, his character, and the stories that keep his legacy alive.
+Explore public history, vote in the Weekly Photo Matchup, and join the Fan Club as we prepare for our 2027 public relaunch.

 Henry Louis “Lou” Gehrig (1903–1941) was one of baseball's greatest players and a symbol of courage in the face of adversity.
 His legacy extends far beyond the diamond, embodying dignity, perseverance, and the ongoing fight against ALS.